Cupola Caboose, American Car & Foundry, August 1911

 Between 1924 and 1928 new steel center sills were applied to these cabooses at the Shoreham Shops.
 However, the truss rods were retained.
 Also at Shoreham and starting around this same period, the Soo Line applied a new cupola design to these cars on an as needed basis.
 The new cupola was built with a random variation consisting of either one or two windows on the side. #99115 has the two-window variation, while sister car #203 has the single window configuration.

 #99115 spent the majority of its life at Schiller Park, Illinois, and its last assignments were on the morning Line Run job and the late evening Indiana Harbor Belt transfer.
 The car was retired on January 26, 1967, privately purchased from the Soo Line, and moved to North Freedom in 1969.
-It is presently restored to its mid 1950’s paint and lettering scheme and used for bunk facilities.
+It was restored to its mid-1950’s paint and lettering scheme and used for bunk facilities while at MCRM.
+In 2020 its private owner sold the car to Evergreen Campsites and Resort in Wild Rose, Wis. where it is available for rental as an overnight cabin.